AVEVA/AVEVA-Samples-CloudOperations/docs/AUTHENTICATION.md

 - Access Token - The JWT that results from a successful authentication process, and contains some predefined fields.
 This is sent as part of the Authorization header with all the following requests in the session.
 - Refresh Token - A token used to get a new Access Token after the current one expires, without having to go through the authentication process again.
 Usually has a long expiration date.

-## ADH Supported Authenticated Flows
+## Cds Supported Authenticated Flows

-Currently ADH supports a number of authentication flows.
+Currently Cds supports a number of authentication flows.
 Based on your requirements choose the one that best fits your needs.
 The following subsections are more technical and implementation oriented than the first part of the document.

 ### Authorization Code Flow with PKCE